Want to save this recipe?

 Room Temperature: Store in an airtight container for up to 2 weeks.

-Freezing: Wrap each square in wax paper, place in a freezer-safe bag, and freeze for up to 3 months.
+Freezing: Wrap each square in wax paper, place it in a freezer-safe bag, and freeze it for up to 3 months.
 Thaw at room temperature before serving.

 Serving Suggestions